Moscovium3/Digital-Horizons/README.md

 To start playing Digital Horizons, you have two options:

-1.Click on this link:
+1. Click on this link:

-2.Simply open the project in your preferred Twine application.
+2. Simply open the project in your preferred Twine application.
 Navigate through the story by making choices at various decision points to determine the outcome of the narrative.

 ## Features